NathStevo97/certifications-notes/kubernetes/CKAD/06_Pod-Design/01_Labels-Selectors-Annotations.md

-# 6.1 - Lables, Selectors and Annotations
+# 6.1 - Lablels, Selectors and Annotations

-- Labels and selectors allow standardised categorisation of resources or objects
+- Labels and selectors allow standardized categorization of resources or objects
   - Objects can then be filtered by the categories selected

 - **Labels:** Properties attached to each item
-- **Seclectors:** Filter criteria for items based on labels
+- **Selectors:** Filter criteria for items based on labels
   - E.g. Kind: Pod
-- Over time one could end up with thousands of objects in a cluster, includign Pods, nodes, etc.
+- Over time one could end up with thousands of objects in a cluster, including Pods, nodes, etc.
-  - Need to filter and categorise them.
+  - Need to filter and categorize them.
 - Could group objects via:
   - Type
   - Associated application